Financial Contagion in a Generalized Stochastic Block Model: Default Contagion on a Random Multi-type Network

 We describe a model for a financial network consisting of $n\in\N$ vertices (institutions) and random directed edges between them.
 We usually think of an institution $i\in[n]:=\{1,\ldots,n\}\subset\N$ as a bank in an interbank network and of a directed edge going from institution $i\in[n]$ to $j\in[n]$ as a financial exposure of $j$ which emanates from $i$, for example by an outstanding interbank-loan from $i$ to $j$.
 Our model accounts for two more features.
-First, we assign weights to the edges representing the amount of the loan.
-As will be clear from the construction in the following, the assignment of edge-weights depends on both the creditor- and the debtor-institution.
-This feature is new as compared to previous literature such as~\cite{Cont2016,Detering2016}, where the amount of each loan did only depend on the creditor bank.
+First, we assign exposures to the edges representing the amount of the loan.
+As will be clear from the construction in the following, the assignment of exposures depends on both the creditor- and the debtor-institution.
 Second, we assign different types to the institutions in the network.
 This allows to describe more involved network structures such as core-periphery networks -- a two-type network in our terminology -- and (dis-)assortative structures.